 Rejection is tough.
-Even downright heartbreaking.
-Rejection from every medical school you applied to could be absolutely soul crushing.
 Worse, it forces you to overanalyze what you feel went wrong with your application.
 Maybe your MCAT scores were slightly below average.
 Maybe they were just average.
-Dont consider your career in medicine dead before it began.
+Don’t consider your career in medicine dead before it began.
 There are other options out there.

 Caribbean Medical Schools

 Caribbean medical schools offer students who are passionate about becoming a physician another opportunity to become one.
 Schools such as Ross, St. George’s, and American University of Antigua (AUA) College of Medicine offer a medical education equivalent to U.S. schools.
 Though the process is selective, it is not as fiercely competitive as U.S. medical schools.
 At AUA, applicants are evaluated holistically, which means that they are not assessed solely on grades and MCAT scores alone.

 Graduates from these schools have gone on to become successful physicians in the United States.
 The only difference between these and U.S. medical schools is that not all Caribbean medical schools are accredited and have access to clinical rotations.
 You will have to make sure that you end up at a Caribbean medical school that will allow you to practice and attend clinical rotations in the United States, schools such as AUA.

 Take a Break